VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

     }]);
 ```

-3. Create a new *customerReviewWidget.tpl.html* widget template file in *\CustomerReviewsModule.Web\Scripts\widgets* folder:
+3. Create a new *customerReviewWidget.tpl.html* widget template file in the same folder:

 ```html
 <div class="gridster-cnt" ng-click="openBlade()">